appscode/blog/content/post/run-elasticsearch-in-aws/index.md

 ### Insert Sample Data

 In this section, we are going to create few indexes in Elasticsearch.
 On the deployment of Elasticsearch yaml, the operator creates a governing service that is named after the Elasticsearch object name itself.
-We are going to use this object to port-forward and connect with the database from our local machine.
+We are going to use this service to port-forward and connect with the database from our local machine.
 Then, we are going to insert some data into the Elasticsearch.

 #### Port-forward the Service